What is hypersensitivity vasculitis?

 - kidney inflammation (in rare cases)

-When drug interaction is the cause, symptoms typically appear within seven to 10 days of exposure; however, some people may experience symptoms as early as two days after taking certain medications (Vasculitis Foundation, 2006).
+When drug interaction is the cause, symptoms typically appear within seven to 10 days of exposure.
+Some people may experience symptoms as early as two days after taking certain medications.

-- having used a drug before developing a skin rash
+- You used a drug before developing a skin rash.

-- a biopsy of your skin rash showing that you have white blood cells surrounding your blood vessels
+- A biopsy of your skin rash showed that you have white blood cells surrounding your blood vessels.

-- evaluate your symptoms and ask inquire about drug and medication history
+- evaluate your symptoms and ask about drug, medication, and infection history

 - review your medical history and perform a physical exam

-- take a tissue sample, or biopsy, from your rash.
+- take a tissue sample, or biopsy, of your rash

-- send the sample sent to a lab where it will be analyzed for evidence of inflammation surrounding blood vessels.
+- send the sample to a lab where it will be analyzed for evidence of inflammation surrounding blood vessels

-- order blood tests, such as erythrocyte sedimentation rate (ESR), to measure the degree of inflammation
+- order a variety of blood tests, such as a complete blood count, kidney and liver function tests, and an erythrocyte sedimentation rate (ESR) to measure the degree of whole-body inflammation

-Diagnosis and treatment will depend on the cause of your vasculitis, and if infection or inflammation of other organs are present.
+Diagnosis and treatment will depend on the cause of your vasculitis and whether infection or inflammation of other organs is present.

-Talk to your doctor about the medications that you’re taking, as this information can help determine the potential cause for your vasculitis.
-If your doctor is able to trace your problem to a medication that you are currently taking, he or she will probably advise you to stop taking it.
+Talk to your doctor about the medications that you’re taking.
+This information can help determine the potential cause for your vasculitis.
+If your problem is traced back to a medication that you are currently taking, the doctor will probably advise you to stop taking it.
 However, you shouldn’t stop taking any medications without your doctor’s recommendation.
-Your symptoms should go away within a few weeks of stopping the offending medication.
+Your symptoms should go away within several weeks of stopping the offending medication.

-Depending on the severity of your vasculitis, you may have some scarring as a result of your rashes.
+Depending on the severity of your vasculitis, you may have some scarring as a result of the inflammation.
 This is caused by permanently damaged blood vessels.

-It is possible for hypersensitivity vasculitis to come back if you are exposed to the offending drug, infection, or foreign object.
-Avoiding your known allergens, staying away from drugs and materials that cause you to have an allergic reaction, will prevent you from having hypersensitivity vasculitis symptoms again.
+It’s possible for hypersensitivity vasculitis to come back if you are exposed to the offending drug, infection, or object.
+Avoiding your known allergens will help decrease your chances of having hypersensitivity vasculitis again.